CommunityDragon/HexDocs/lol/riotapi/getting-started-with-the-riot-games-api.md

 If you haven't already go to your [dashboard](https://developer.riotgames.com/) and generate a developer API Key.
 You will need to generate a new key every 24 hours.
 If you have already had an application approved you can use the API key from the app page.

 ### Authentication via Headers
 The Riot API accepts your API key via headers.
-This is the cleaner method to authenticating.
+This is the cleaner method to authenticate.
 The header is `X-Riot-Token`
 For example: